Longcut/google-drive-backup/README.md

 **--debug** - If present (accepts no value), every step will be logged to the log file.

 **--logfile** - Path to the file to which the logs should be written to.
-By default, writes to `drive.log` in the current directory.
+By default, writes to `backup.log` in the current directory.
 The file will be overwritten every time the script is run.

 **--drive_id** ID of the folder which you want to download.
 By default, entire "My Drive" is downloaded.